 The requirement to measure length depends on the standard being tested.
 TIA/ISO limit the length for horizontal fibre runs to 90m just like copper cable, so it is required to test length.
 TIA/ISO also have specifications for cable attenuation per km.
 For example multimode 850 must be 3.5dB/km or less - this is for the fibre only, not including connectors.
 Obviously to perform the calculation the cable length must be measured.
 This is difficult with an OLTS because it does not know how many connectors are in the link and are affecting the total loss.
 Practically speaking, an OTDR is the only way to do this measurement accurately.

 Some application standards like IEEE 10GBase-SX (10Gbps @ 850nm) only have a specification for maximum loss, not length.
 So as long as the loss is under the limit, cable length does not matter.
 There are big differences when testing TIA/ISO vs IEEE.

 TIA/ISO standards are written without reference to a specific application and are intended to provide installation guidelines for a generic cabling system that supports many different applications.

 IEEE test limits apply to each application and allow a user to ensure that a specific application will run on the cabling being tested.
 Cabling installers rarely know what application the network owners plan to use which is why installers test to TIA/ISO generic cabling standards.
-Most IEEE standards specify minimum cable distances for multimode fiber for the different grades: OM2, OM3, OM4 and OM5.
-This only means the bandwidth specified by the fiber grade is available to at least the minimum distance.
-It is not a distance limit and the bandwidth may be available at further distances for fiber that exceeds the minimum bandwidth ratings.
+Most IEEE standards specify minimum cable distances for multimode fibre for the different grades: OM2, OM3, OM4 and OM5.
+This only means the bandwidth specified by the fibre grade is available to at least the minimum distance.
+It is not a distance limit and the bandwidth may be available at further distances for fibre that exceeds the minimum bandwidth ratings.